awinogrodzki/next-firebase-auth-edge/README.md

 `GET /api/login` endpoint should be called with firebase token (see examples below).
 It responds with `Set-Cookie` header containing encrypted cookies.

 `GET /api/logout` removes authentication cookies.
-Make sure to sign out the user from firebase before clearing the cookies.
+Make sure to sign out the user from firebase before calling the endpoint.

 You can see a working demo at [next-firebase-auth-edge-static-demo.vercel.app](https://next-firebase-auth-edge-static-demo.vercel.app/)